OmyDaGreat/OmyDaGreat/README.md

 - 👋 Hi, I’m @OmyDaGreat
-- 👀 I’m interested in Java coding
+- 👀 I have had a lot of Java experience
-- 🌱 I’m currently learning about dictation
+- 🌱 I’m currently learning about Kotlin
 - 📫 You can reach me by emailing ogupta4242@gmail.com

 <!---